 Give it to a family member, friend, or neighbor who would appreciate it.

 Many people struggle this time of the year – the time I’ve dubbed “Hallo-thanksgiv-mas.”
 This year, you can make it different.
 Be the person you want to be right now.
 You can do it!

+How do you get rid of leftover Halloween candy that supports your health and wellness?
 Let me know your Hallo-thanksgiv-mas wins in the comments section!